- $59,318 Young Child Falls In Open Elevator Shaft

-The Charleston truck accident lawyers at Allen Law will review all your damages to determine how much money you could recover in a settlement.
+The Charleston fatigued trucker accident lawyers at Allen Law will review all your damages to determine how much money you could recover in a settlement.
 We will review every loss you suffered before placing a dollar value on the case.
 Call us today at (843) 882-5005 to schedule your consultation and to determine if driver fatigue played a role in your or your loved ones’ injuries.

 I represent clients the way I would want to be treated: with respect, honesty, and a commitment toward great results.”